iscas-tis/CHA/docs/src/cookbooks/dataview.md

 ### How do I view a Bundle as a parent type (superclass)?

-For viewing `Bundles` as the type of the parent, it is as simple as using `viewAs` and providing a template object of the parent type:
+For viewing `Bundles` as the type of the parent, it is as simple as using `viewAsSupertype` and providing a template object of the parent type:

 ```scala mdoc:silent:reset